 When you think about ways to combat water pollution, you probably think about filtration systems or centrifuges — but a surprising adversary is also in the fight: pollution-eating bacteria.

 Oh, and they also produce energy.

 The bacteria was discovered in August 2018 by a team of microbiologists from Washington State University.
 Led by Abdelrhman Mohamed, the group made the 7 mi (11.2 km) trek through Yellowstone National Park’s Heart Lake Geyser Basin.
 This area is home to pools of hot water, ranging from about 110 to nearly 200 degrees Fahrenheit (43.4 to 93.3 degrees Celsius), that contain the unique bacteria.

 "This was the first time such bacteria were collected in situ in an extreme environment like an alkaline hot spring," said Mohamed.

-The researchers then left the electrodes in the water for 32 days.
-In the end, the experiment proved worthwhile succeeding in capturing the bacteria in their natural and optimum environment.
+The researchers left the electrodes in the water for 32 days.
+In the end, the experiment succeeded in capturing the bacteria in their natural and optimum environment.

 This isn't the first time scientists have used bacteria to generate energy.
-Other experiments have seen bacteria combined with sewage to produce electricity, while others have resulted in microbes that can create energy-packed rings.
+Other experiments have seen bacteria combined with sewage to produce electricity, while others have resulted in microbes that can create high-energy carbon rings.

-Could the key to solving both our energy and pollution crises truly lie in these microorganisms?
+Could the key to solving both our energy and pollution crises truly lie in these microorganisms or technologies?
 Time will tell.